fluxcapa/makeDNSRules/README.md

 # makeDNSRules
 Given a list of domain names, this BASH script will return Snort Rules looking for those domains in DNS queries.
+Use "sed -i -e 's/\r$//'" to remove carriage returns if copying from windows.

 syntax:
 ```